 The BECC is an international school with a UK curriculum that is based within the Vic Patravadi campus just south of Hua Hin town center.
 The head administrators are English, and the philosophy is more about learning through play and through doing, which resonated well with us (and with our daughter).
 She’s been at The Becc for 3 years now, and is very happy here.
 The teachers are all native English speakers, and each class also has a Thai teacher who assists and teaches Thai every day.
 If I had one complaint about the BECC, however, it’s that the Thai language program doesn’t seem to be a huge priority or focus.
 We understand that there is a lot of material to cover in the day with only the UK curriculum, and adding Thai in the mix requires some juggling of priorities.
 After some feedback from parents who feel that a stronger Thai program is essential here in Thaliand, the administrators have responded with more emphasis in this area.
 The atmosphere of the school is very open and communicative, and the teachers and administrators are continually encouraging creativity and independent thinking from the students.
-The school itself is very free-form and natural with open classrooms (no doors, no AC units) and an artistic feel.
+The school itself is very free-form and natural with open classrooms and an artistic feel (no doors, no AC units — UPDATE 2018: The BECC has added 2 new buildings to their campus and the new classrooms all have AC).
 Indeed, the school is within the Vic Patravadi campus, which is the only performing arts school in Hua Hin, founded by one of Thailand’s most famous actresses, Khun Patravadi.
 The campus is amazing, set within the city but on a huge property amidst the countryside with horse stables, deer, turkeys, goats, and other wildlife.
 In fact, I joined our daughter’s class on their weekly cross country run through the campus and was amazed at the natural beauty and the expansiveness of the school grounds (it was my first time to explore the area).